Monodromy Coordinates

 \begin{proposition} Algorithm \ref{alg:monodromy_solve} has time complexity $\O(d)$ and space complexity $\O(nd)$ as measured in oracle queries and bits respectively.
-Specifically, Algorithm \ref{alg:monodromy_solve} queries a monodromy oracle $d+j^*-1$ times and requires $d\rho(\mathbb{C}^n) $ bits to store the solutions. \end{proposition} \begin{proof} Index $\Omega_{\u}$ via the monodromy ordering.
-Oracles are queried in lines \texttt{3} and \texttt{6}.
-Line $\texttt{3}$ is evaluated $d-1$ times, once for every solution other than $s_{d}$.
-Line $\texttt{6}$ is evaluated for $j=1,\ldots,j^*$.
+Specifically, Algorithm~\ref{alg:monodromy_solve} queries a monodromy oracle $d+j^*-1$ times and requires $d\rho(\mathbb{C}^n) $ bits to store the solutions. \end{proposition} \begin{proof} Index $\Omega_\u$ via the monodromy ordering.
+Evaluation oracles are queried in lines \texttt{3} and \texttt{6}.
+The former is evaluated $d-1$ times, once for every solution other than $s_d$.
+Line \texttt{6} is evaluated for $j=1,\ldots,j^*$.
 This totals to $d+j^*-1$ as stated.
-The space required to perform the algorithm is negligibly more than the cost of storing $n$ points in $\mathbb{C}^n$ (e.g. storing $q$ and $j$). \end{proof}
+The space required to perform the algorithm is negligibly more than the cost of storing $d$ points in $\mathbb{C}^n$ (e.g. $q$ and $j$ must be stored). \end{proof}